 Where relevant we automatically archive journal and book content with subject specific archives such as Directory of Open Access Journals (DOAJ), Directory of Open Access Books (DOAB), PubMed Central or Europe PMC / PMC Bookshelf.
 Our books are also disseminated via OAPEN.

 We fully support and encourage author self-archiving of all content (sometimes termed 'green' open access).
-All Ubiquity Press journals are registered with SHERPA/RoMEO to ensure that the license terms and self-archiving policies of the journals are 100% clear.
+All University of Westminster Press journals are registered with SHERPA/RoMEO to ensure that the license terms and self-archiving policies of the journals are 100% clear.

 The Association of Learned and Professional Society Publishers (ALPSP), the largest international trade association for scholarly and professional publishers, provides access to professional training materials and events.

 The Association of European University Presses is an organisation of and for university presses across Europe to help them build stronger relationships, to co-operate and share knowledge in order to reach common goals and to jointly address important issues.

 University of Westminster Press uses open, non-proprietary standards for all of its content, meaning that it can be easily transferred to archives and other publishers.
 All of our article XML is compliant with the Journal Archiving Tag Suite (JATS) schema.